A Grauert-Riemenschneider vanishing theorem for Witt canonical sheaves: First applications to singularities

-\begin{prop} Let $\pi \colon Y \to X$ be an alteration, where $Y$ is a topological finite quotient.
+\begin{prop} Let $\pi \colon Y \to X$ be an alteration, where $Y$ is a topologically finite quotient.
 Then $\bQ_p$--GR holds for $\pi$.
 If furthermore $\dim(X) \leq 3$, then also Witt--GR holds. \end{prop} \begin{proof} Let $f \colon Y \to S$ be a finite universal homeomorphism, where $S$ is a finite quotient.
 Then for some $e > 0$, $\cO_Y^{p^e} \inc \cO_S$ by \stacksproj{0CNF}.
 Hence, there exists a diagram where $(F')^e \colon S_{p^e} \to S$ denotes the $k$--linear Frobenius from \cite[Remark 2.4.1]{Hartshorne_Algebraic_Geometry} (composed $e$ times), and $g$ is a finite universal homeomorphism.

 By \autoref{invariance_univ_homeo}, it is then enough to show that $\bQ_p$--GR (resp.
-Witt--GR in dimension 3) holds for the composition $S_{p^e} \to Y \to X$.
+Witt--GR in dimension $\leq$ 3) holds for the composition $S_{p^e} \to Y \to X$.
 Since $S$ is a finite quotient, certainly $S_{p^e}$ is a finite quotient too, so by definition there exists a finite surjective morphism $T \to S_{p^e}$, with $T$ smooth.
-By the same trace argument as in the proof of \autoref{top_fin_quot_is_Witt_CM} (and hence as in \autoref{enough_to_show_in_proj_case}), we obtain that $\bQ_p$--GR (resp.
+By the same argument as in the proof of \autoref{enough_to_show_in_proj_case}, we obtain that $\bQ_p$--GR (resp.
 Witt--GR) for $T \to S_{p^e} \to Y \to X$ implies $\bQ_p$--GR (resp.
 Witt--GR) for $S_{p^e} \to Y \to X$.
 Thus, the proposition follows from \autoref{Qp_GR} (resp. \autoref{Witt_GR_threefolds}). \end{proof}